-Town Belt Reserve Management Plan review
+We have finalised our Dunedin Town Belt Reserve Management Plan.

-Dunedin’s Town Belt covers 202 hectares across several hill suburbs and is the city’s most high profile reserve.
+Dunedin’s Town Belt covers 202 hectares across several hill suburbs and is the city’s most high-profile reserve.
 It is one of only three Victorian Town Belts in the world, established in 1848.

 Arthur Street Cemetery, Belleknowes Golf and Croquet Clubs, Cosy Dell, Jubilee Park, Littlebourne Ground, Moana Pool, Montecillo Ground, Mornington Park, Northern Cemetery, Opoho Park, Prospect Park, Roberts Park, Robin Hood Park, Southern Cemetery, the Oval, Unity Park and Woodhaugh Gardens.
 It includes 22 sports grounds.